-9.34 For the majority of sectors to 2040 (the initial modelling period), Method E1 (which is equivalent to the updated 2015 EEFM position using local BRES data to 2017) is considered appropriate for modelling future employment outcomes; it enables a correlation with population and employment that is consistent across the region and links to the national outlook.
+- 9.33 For the majority of sectors to 2040 (the initial modelling period), Method E1 (which is equivalent to the updated 2015 EEFM position using local BRES data to 2017) is considered appropriate for modelling future employment outcomes; it enables a correlation with population and employment that is consistent across the region and links to the national outlook.
 This is corroborated by similar results if the 2001-2017 local sector growth rates or other longer term historic data periods are applied going forwards (see Appendix B).
-Where this is not the case, further consideration has been given, as explained below.

-- 9.35 For the exogenous key sectors identified in table 44, growth rates relating to the 2001-17 period were used as a starting point.
+Where this is not the case, further consideration has been given, as explained below. - 9.34 For the exogenous key sectors identified in table 44, growth rates relating to the 2001-17 period were used as a starting point.
 This is considered to be a sufficiently long run period for the Greater Cambridge economy to provide a consistent picture of performance taking into account peaks and troughs of economic growth.
 This incorporates a full economic cycle taking into account the 2007/08 financial crisis and takes a 'peak to peak' assessment.
-These are tested against the 1991-2017, 2006-2017 and CBR/BRES data for sensitivity. - 9.36 Three sensitivities were developed for the key sectors, these are summarised below.
+These are tested against the 1991-2017, 2006-2017 and CBR/BRES data for sensitivity.
+It is of note that EEFM incorporating CE updates for latest population and BRES data (referred to as E1 above) was necessarily used for the underlying modelling as it was the only up to date dataset that provided consistent data back to 2001 and prior. - 9.35 Three sensitivities were developed for the key sectors, these are summarised below.